 6 benefits of coloring with your children

-Coloring in this coloring book inspired me to share the benefits I’ve seen in coloring together.
+Working on this book inspired me to share the benefits I’ve seen in coloring together.
 If you are a parent, I want to encourage you to try coloring with your child.
-Here are 6 benefits to doing so:

 Offers quality time